-As described in Section E.13, Biological Resources, the proposed project has the potential to affect special status bats at the Pier 221⁄2 site and nesting birds at both project sites during construction.
-Mitigation Measure M-BI-1a, Pile Driving and Mitigation Measure M-BI-1b, Dredging, in addition to incorporation of San Francisco Public Works construction measures for biological resources, would avoid or substantially reduce the proposed project's effects on special status species to less-than-significant levels.
+Construction of the proposed project also has the potential to affect special status bats and nesting birds.
+As discussed in Section E.13, implementation of San Francisco Public Works standard construction measures would reduce potential impacts on special-status bats and birds to a less-than-significant level by requiring preconstruction surveys and implementing avoidance measures if potential roosting or nesting habitat or active roosts or nests are located near the project site.
+Mitigation Measure M-BI-1a: Pile Driving and Mitigation Measure M-BI-1b, Dredging, in addition to incorporation of San Francisco Public Works construction measures for biological resources, would avoid or substantially reduce the proposed project's effects on special status species to less-than-significant levels.

-- b) The proposed project, in combination with past, future, and foreseeable projects would not result in any cumulative impacts.
+b) The proposed project, in combination with past, future, and foreseeable projects would not result in any cumulative impacts.
 As the project would not create new housing or employment, the project would not contribute to cumulative impacts related to population and housing, utilities, recreation, and public services.
 The project would result in no or less-than-significant impacts to land use, aesthetics, noise, greenhouse gas emissions, wind and shadow, air quality, geology and soils, hydrology and water quality, hazards, mineral and energy resources, and agricultural and forest resources, and would not contribute to any cumulative effects regarding these topics.
-Implementation of Mitigation Measure M-AQ-4: Best Available Control Technology for Diesel Generators at Pier 221⁄2, and Mitigation Measures M-BI-1a, Pile Driving and M-BI-1b, Dredging, in addition to incorporation of San Francisco Public Works construction measures for biological resources (special-status bat and bird species), would ensure that the proposed project would not contribute considerably to cumulative impacts regarding air quality or biological resources. - c) As discussed in Section E.16, Hazards and Hazardous Materials, naturally-occurring asbestos is present in the artificial fill materials at the project site.
+Implementation of Mitigation Measure M-AQ-4: Best Available Control Technology for Diesel Generators at Pier 221⁄2, and Mitigation Measures M-BI-1a, Pile Driving and M-BI-1b, Dredging, in addition to incorporation of San Francisco Public Works construction measures for biological resources (special-status bat and bird species), would ensure that the proposed project would not contribute considerably to cumulative impacts regarding air quality or biological resources.

+c) As discussed in Section E.16, Hazards and Hazardous Materials, naturally-occurring asbestos is present in the artificial fill materials at the project site.
 Implementation of Asbestos ATCM requirements would ensure that no visible dust would cross the project boundaries and the public would not be exposed to naturally-occurring asbestos and associated metals.
 As a result, the proposed project would not result in adverse effects to humans.

 Note: Authority cited: Sections 21083 and 21083.05, 21083.09 Public Resources Code.
-Reference: Section 65088.4, Gov. Code; Sections 21073, 21074 21080(c), 21080.1, 21080.3, 21083, 21083.05, 21083.3, 21080.3.1, 21080.3.2,21082.3, 21084.2, 21084.3, 21093, 21094, 21095, and 21151, Public Resources Code; Sundstrom v.
+Reference: Section 65088.4, Gov. Code; Sections 21073, 21074 21080(c), 21080.1, 21080.3, 21083, 21083.05, 21083.3, 21080.3.1, 21080.3.2, 21084.2,

+21084.3, 21093, 21094, 21095, and 21151, Public Resources Code; Sundstrom v.
 County of Mendocino,(1988) 202 Cal.App.3d 296; Leonoff v.
 Monterey Board of Supervisors, (1990) 222 Cal.App.3d 1337; Eureka Citizens for Responsible Govt. v.
 City of Eureka (2007) 147 Cal.App.4th 357; Protect the Historic Amador Waterways v.
 Amador Water Agency (2004) 116 Cal.App.4th at 1109; San Franciscans Upholding the Downtown Plan v.
 City and County of San Francisco (2002) 102 Cal.App.4th 656.